F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - Shared Key: Navigate to :guilabel:`Log Analytics workspace > Advanced Settings > Connected Sources` and use the primary key.

 ..
 NOTE:: To see more information about sending data to Log Analytics, see |HTTP Data Collector API|.

+Note the following example has been updated with the **useManagedIdentity** property.
+See :ref:`mi` following the example for information about using Azure Managed Identities and Telemetry Streaming.

 Example Declaration: